grafana/tempo/docs/tempo/website/configuration/_index.md

 By default, Tempo will report anonymous usage data about the shape of a deployment to Grafana Labs.
-This data is used to determine how common the deployment of certain features are, if a feature flag has been enabled, replication factor or compression levels, etc.
+This data is used to determine how common the deployment of certain features are, if a feature flag has been enabled, and which replication factor or compression levels are used.

+By providing information on how people use Tempo, usage reporting helps the Tempo team decide where to focus their development and documentation efforts.
+No private information is collected, and all reports are completely anonymous.

 Reporting is controlled by a configuration option.
 You can disable the automatic reporting of this generic information using the following